Our accomplishments would not be possible without the unwavering commitment, expertise, and guidance of our Board of

-Since 2006, Charla has led our Talent Management initiatives.
-She has shaped our Human Resources department from a single individual serving 30 staff to a department of seven serving more than 200 staff.
-As our Vice President of Talent Management, she oversees our human resource infrastructure, including recruitment, benefits, employee relations and staff culture.
+Since 2013, Stephanie has been an integral part our Talent Management team.
+She has held a number of positions moving from Human Resources Generalist to Vice President of Talent Management.
+As Vice President of Talent Management, she oversees our human resource infrastructure, including recruitment, benefits, employee relations and staff culture.

-Charla received her Bachelor’s from the University of Minnesota and her Master’s in Educational Policy and Social Analysis from Columbia University.
+Stephanie received her Bachelor’s from the University of Minnesota and her Master’s in Educational Policy and Social Analysis from Columbia University.
 She is a member of the Society for Human Resource Management.